Hydra-Chain/hydragon-nodee/README.md

 ```
 [SECRETS GENERATED]
-network-key, validator-key, validator-bls-key, validator-bls-signature
+network-private-key, evm-private-key, validator-bls-private-key, validator-bls-signature

 [SECRETS INIT]
-Public key (address) = 0x58835Fe9f000B49fAd7146E0Eb4DF295715EaE63
+EVM Address              = 0x3adE0971cc813A3F4e1BDaA225ab612bE57e2eaa
-BLS Public key       = 048649f153a668b86043b1ab6e2d33a91cff389df100666c5aeb5c4ab8c6e8e20fada19085edf4a6dd0814251b4c9ac42c158d407e754066cf6e77d18a20a1ab0c8bd814a06489eafdbc03f17b12dd786001313493b4f880bc5c0a1cf6bcac871d28a030c6f1b3673b686f67b5e24ca8cf88cd6838e9c77ab44f2a1bdc33bde9
+Validator BLS Public key = 179d7cfe2568c1cd2ba8988f3ab355008e9a3e07c89eb61210ab6f8a69e6845a218d5a91afd0681563e55330924d3f2f03769a3e6e3aa3bbad5cda3c74e10b1c2ee80f1335d2a86f2ba28641fd9a169e399f4de888e331eb413b8a69f87bbb8913dd09c7e6a997e649de5d23cf6eadd3d57926beaa2f2ead37084aed3b3230c3
-Node ID              = 16Uiu2HAmQ1kj6B9PM1K5DorkwHhgWLzKSiL6VEZLxharhCbNTXKU
+Node ID                  = 16Uiu2HAm66TZf6DnK2qjLCRLQZiHttGpsHCGtdNxLb1eMgWNM6cD
 ```

 #### Output the secret and public data for the validator

-There could be need to retrieve the secrets data (private keys) after the node has been initialized.
-They can be outputted using the following command:
+There may be situations where you need to retrieve the secret data (such as private keys) after initializing the node.
+You can retrieve the private keys using the following command:
 ```
 hydra secrets output-private --data-dir node-secrets
 ```

-Then you will be prompted to enter the password you set when you initialized the secrets.
+You’ll then be prompted to enter the password you set during the secrets initialization process.

-The same process goes for the public keys and the Node ID, but with the following command:
+The same steps apply for retrieving public keys and the Node ID.
+Use the following command to output this information:
 ```
 hydra secrets output-public --data-dir node-secrets
 ```

-More information about the commands can be found by running them with only the `--help` flag.
+For more details on available commands and their usage, you can append the `--help` flag to any of them.

 ### Configuring your node